Frustrated Lewis pair: Carbon capture

 FLP chemistry is conceptually relevant to carbon capture.
 Both an intermolecular (Scheme 1) and intramolecular (Scheme 2) FLP consisting of a phosphine and a borane were used to selectively capture and release carbon dioxide.
 When a solution of the FLP was covered by an atmosphere of CO2 at room temperature, the FLP-CO2 compound immediately precipitated as a white solid.

 Heating the intermolecular FLP-CO2 compound in bromobenzene at 80 °C under vacuum for 5 hours caused the release of around half of the CO2 and regenerating the two constituent components of the FLP.
 After several more hours of sitting at room temperature under vacuum, total release of CO2 and FLP regeneration had occurred.

 The intramolecular FLP-CO2 compound by contrast was stable as a solid at room temperature but fully decomposed at temperatures above -20 °C as a solution in dichloromethane releasing CO2 and regenerating the FLP molecule.

 This method of FLP carbon capture can be adapted to work in flow chemistry systems.

+Frustrated radical pair

+Frustrated radical pairs (FRPs) can result from a single electron transfer between the Lewis base and the Lewis acid (sometimes after photoactivation).
+They can be studied using EPR spectroscopy.

+FRPs have been proposed as intermediates to some reactions of FLPs, like the activation of dihydrogen.
+Such mechanisms have later been rejected as the concentration of frustrated radical pairs due to the spontaneous single electron transfer between FLPs is insignificant, which can be deduced from the oxidation potential of the Lewis base and the reduction potential of the Lewis acid.

+Frustrated radical pairs may have synthetic applications in homolytically activating chemical bonds, for instance, in C-H bond functionalization.